Updated on: February 19, 2024

 Can my child uninstall parental control apps from their Android device?

-It depends on the parental control app — top parental control apps like Qustodio have uninstall protections that require your account password in order to delete the app on Android.
+Most parental control apps prevent your kids from uninstalling the app — for example, top parental control apps like Qustodio have uninstall protections that require your account password in order to delete the app on Android.

 Will my child know I’m monitoring their Android device?